interfiberschool/v5dbg/docs/docs/macros.md

 ## `$function`
 Makes the currently scoped function debuggable.

-**NOTE**: Without this function 99% of program debugging functions will not work, and this frame will be hidden from stack traces.
+!!! note inline end

-#### Example
+    Without this function 99% of program debugging functions **WILL NOT WORK**, and this frame will be hidden from stack traces.

 ```c++
 // Some dummy functions to demonstrate $function